tlcaputi/gtrendR/docs/gtrendspy.md

 ```

-This will automatically pull the top `num_terms_per_root` search queries related to each of your root terms and pull the appropriate timeline files.
+This will automatically pull the top 10 search queries related to each of your root terms and pull the appropriate timeline files.
 Right now it only works with one region at a time.
 This could be useful for creating a [multi-term barplot](/latest/en/arima-multi-terms/#multiterm_barplot) or [spaghetti plot](/latest/en/arima-multi-terms/#multiterm_spaghetti).